 We were out from our room quarter to 8 to have breakfast.
 It was a lovely morning especially if you are having a meal with a beautiful view.

 We started our tour at 9 AM.
 If the guide/driver of the motorbike that we rent didn’t approach us then we maybe we were still killing our time.
 LOL.

-Our first stop was the Walkway to the old Volcano and Stations of the Cross.
+Our first stop was the Walkway to the Old Volcano and Stations of the Cross.
 We only took some pictures as remembrance tho and so with Sunken Cemetery which our second stop.

 The Old Church Ruins in Bonbon Catarman was worth visiting, our third stop for the day.
-One of the unique and interesting structures I’ve ever seen.
+One of the unique structures I’ve ever seen.
 Built in the 16th century that made from coral stone eventually turned to ruins when a volcanic eruption in 1871 destroyed it.

 Sto.
 Niño Cold Spring was our second to the last spot to visit before we end our Camiguin tour.
 Indeed, this place is perfectly fit for summer.
 Feeling cool kids here, HAHA, I mean so refreshing here.

 Going back to reality.
-Thank God and we still able to catch the last trip of the day going to Baligoan port which was scheduled to travel at 5:30 PM.
+Thank God, we still able to catch the last trip of the day going to Baligoan port which was scheduled to travel at 5:30 PM.
 We actually arrived at Benoni Port around 3 PM.
 Phew!
 We arrived in Baligoan at 7:30 PM but then, I arrived in Cagayan de Oro at 9:20 PM.

 Below is my total expenses.